Nancy A. Gregory Sullivan

 Uniontown

-Nancy A. Gregory Sullivan, 90, of Uniontown, passed away Wednesday, December 1, 2021, in Beechwood Court.
+Nancy A. Gregory Sullivan, 90, of Uniontown, passed away on Wednesday, December 1, 2021, in Beechwood Court.

-Nancy was born July 8, 1931, in Dunkard, a daughter of Albert and Julia Zenmartony Gregory.
+Nancy was born on July 8, 1931, in Dunkard, the daughter of Albert and Julia Zenmartony Gregory.

-In addition to her parents, she was preceded in death by a son, Gregory Sullivan; a sister, Shirley Elnakar; and a brother, Joseph Gregory.
+In addition to her parents, she was preceded in death by her husband, Thomas B. Sullivan, Jr.; a son, Gregory Sullivan; a sister, Shirley Elnakar; and a brother, Joseph Gregory.

-Nancy is survived by her grandsons, Dylan Sullivan of Uniontown, and Aaron Sullivan and wife Cindy of Richmond, Va.; three great-grandchildren, Elizabeth Sullivan, Ashley Peton and Beck Sullivan; several brothers-in-law, sisters-in-law, nieces, nephews, cousins, and a special brother-in-law, Joseph Elnikar.
+Nancy is survived by her grandsons, Dylan Sullivan of Uniontown, and Aaron Sullivan and wife Cindy of Richmond, Va.; 3 great-grandchildren, Elizabeth Sullivan, Ashley Peton and Beck Sullivan; several brothers-in-law; sisters-in-law; nieces; nephews; cousins; and a special brother-in-law, Joseph Elnikar.

 Arrangements are under the direction of the DeGUSIPE FUNERAL HOME & CREMATORY, Dolfi Chapel, 65 N. Gallatin Avenue, Uniontown, Stacey A. Dolfi, funeral director.